MotoStatz

 Suzuki GSX250R 0-60 mph in 8.59 seconds

-The Suzuki GSX250R was released in 2017 and set to compete in the ultra-competitive smaller-capacity sportbike learner category.
+The Suzuki GSX250R was released in 2017 to compete in the ultra-competitive small-capacity sportbike learner category.

-Just like its rivals, Suzuki was looking to release a small sports bike that shared some DNA with the GSX-R series of motorcycles, even if that shared DNA was only skin deep.
+Like its rivals, Suzuki wanted to offer a small sports bike that shared some DNA with the GSX-R series – even if that shared DNA was only skin deep.

-Many young and new riders alike dream of owning one of the flagship sports motorcycles such as the GSX-R1000, or even the GSX-R750 and GSX-R600.
+Many young and new riders dream of owning one of Suzuki’s flagship sports motorcycles, such as the GSX-R1000, GSX-R750, or GSX-R600.

 MoreAcceleration Stats